GeoBigData/gbdx-training/task_to_platform.md

 }
 ```

-## step 6) register and test your task within a workflow using gbdxtools
+## register and test your task within a workflow using gbdxtools
 (navigate to directory containing JSON task definition, then register using the gbdxtools command `gbdx.task_registry.register(json_filename = 'hello-gbdx-definition.json')`

 (Delete your task from GBDX) `gbdx.task_registry.delete(<task-name>)`